Khartoum: 20th century

-The Arab League summit of 29 August 1967 was held in Khartoum as the fourth Arab League Summit.
+The city rapidly grew and developed under British administration.
+Under Reginald Wingate (1899–1916), the Governor-General's Palace in Khartoum was rebuilt using red bricks, with sandstone used for the corners.
+The buildings in Khartoum proper were modeled after Victorian architecture, with a distinct Middle Eastern influence as well as Mediterranean-style windows and balconies.
+The Gordon Memorial College (now the University of Khartoum) was opened in 1903, and a new railway to Port Sudan was completed in 1919.
+These developments prompted large migration from rural areas, resulting in an increase in the city's population.
+By 1930, Khartoum was estimated to have a population of over 50,000.

+Khartoum continued to grow after it was declared the capital of the newly independent Republic of Sudan in 1956.
+Within the following years, the Municipal Stadium, the Khartoum American School and the Bank of Sudan would be established.
+This large scale development would spurred rural to urban migration, by 1964 Khartoum's population had ballooned to 185,000.
+In the 1973 census Khartoum would have a population of 334,000 inhabitants.

-In 1973, the city was the site of an anomalous hostage crisis in which members of Black September held 10 hostages at the Saudi Arabian embassy, five of them diplomats.
+In 1973, the city was the site of a hostage crisis in which members of Black September held 10 hostages at the Saudi Arabian embassy, five of them diplomats.
 The US ambassador, the US deputy ambassador, and the Belgian chargé d'affaires were murdered.
 The remaining hostages were released.
 A 1973 United States Department of State document, declassified in 2006, concluded: "The Khartoum operation was planned and carried out with the full knowledge and personal approval of Yasser Arafat."

-In 1977, the first oil pipeline between Khartoum and the Port of Sudan was completed.

-The Organisation of African Unity summit of 18–22 July 1978 was held in Khartoum, during which Sudan was awarded the OAU presidency.
+In 1977, the first oil pipeline between Khartoum and Port Sudan was completed.
+The Organization of African Unity summit of 18–22 July 1978 was held in Khartoum, during which Sudan was awarded the OAU presidency.